richardgaywood/paydata.org/content/sprawlrunners/magic/no_power_points.md

 **Why not RAW No Power Points?** I strongly dislike the huge negative modifiers it imposes on PCs arcane skill rolls.
 Consider a Veteran character.
 Under the Power Point rules, they probably have 20-25 power points in their pool.
 An 8-10 PP power is well within their grasp, should they choose to use it.
 It’ll use a chunk of their pool, but they can fall back onto Bennies.
 Meanwhile, under the NoPP rules, that same 8-10 PP power is imposing a -4 or -5 penalty to the arcane skill roll – making it an extremely difficult roll.
 This, in turn, makes arcane characters under NoPP feel weak and underpowered, as they get no chance to stack power modifiers onto their powers to juice them up.

 **Feel like Shadowrun:** the primary target audience for these rules are my home game and that is set in the Shadowrun universe.
-So, I want these rules to leave room for a few Shadowrun-specific details I want to incorporate, such as Drain (fatigue damage from spellcasting), blood and toxic magic, and the idea of less powerful "safer" casting and more potent casting but that comes at a potential price.
+So, I want these rules to leave room for a few Shadowrun-specific details I want to incorporate, such as Drain (fatigue damage from spellcasting), blood and toxic magic, and the idea of less powerful "safer" casting and more potent casting but that comes at a high risk.

-_TOOD: more here_

 ## Books in scope
 These are the Savage Worlds books I am flicking through and drawing ideas from as I try and write these rules.